 - Social liberation: working with others to change the existing social order.
 Rather a favourite of radical and revolutionary thinking, this approach is well represented by the radical South American RC priest, Paulo Friere.
 More can be found on: https://justliving808.files.wordpress.com/2017/08/freire-ch-1-and-2.pdf

 - Counter-conditioning: involves ‘inoculating’ yourself against past habits by the deliberate alteration of behaviour, attitudes and beliefs.
-Transactional Analysis is a good example here as it helps us to identify our life Script and amend it.
+Cognitive models such as Eye Movement De-sensitisation and Reprocessing (EMDR) are helpful here and, Transactional Analysis is a particularly good example here as it helps us to identify our life Script and amend it.
 It has informed a lot of what I have included in my material.

 - Stimulus control: models using affect regulation help you to discriminate what you can control, from experiences and events beyond your own control.
 One example, and there are many, include; https://www.emotionregulationtherapy.com/.